Homemade Strawberry Pie Filling

 • Add the strawberries, gently stir in, and simmer for 2-3 minutes.

-• Remove saucepan from the heat and gently stir in the Jell-O powder, careful to not crush the strawberries.
+• Remove the saucepan from the heat and gently stir in the Jell-O powder, being careful not to crush the strawberries.

-• Let the mixture cool at room temperature for 2 hours, then refrigerate until fully chilled and settled.
-Transfer to a sealed container and refrigerate for 5 days.
+• Allow the mixture to cool to room temperature for 2 hours.
+Then, refrigerate it until fully chilled and settled.
+Transfer to a sealed container and store in the refrigerator for 14 days.

 Nutrition